thanasi2/Evaluate-A-News-Article-with-NLP-Project/README.md

 ## Setup
 Download or clone this project.
 In your terminal navigate to this project folder and run `npm install`.

 In order to use this API you must have your own `API_ID` and `API_KEY` from Aylien.
-Check here for to sign up to receive your creds [Aylien signup](https://developer.aylien.com/signup)
+Check here to sign up to receive your creds [Aylien signup](https://developer.aylien.com/signup)

 Once you have your creds from Aylien create a `.env` file in your root directory and add your creds in the following format:
 ```